 The bluest skies you’ve ever seen are in Seattle!
 There is no better place to be than in Seattle during the summer.
 As the weather warms up and you’re looking to shake off those winter blues, here are some activities for your consideration.
 There’s no reason to be bored this summer!
 Start planning now!

-The EMP Museum was designed by Frank Gehry and is housed in a building that has been voted both one of the most beautiful buildings in the world and also the ugliest.
+Museum of Pop Culture (MoPOP) was designed by Frank Gehry and is housed in a building that has been voted both one of the most beautiful buildings in the world and also the ugliest.
 You’ll have to decide for yourself.
 What’s inside the building is an amazing museum filled to the brim with musical artifacts from legendary Seattle rock stars like Nirvana and Jimi Hendrix.
 The wonders don’t end there!
 They also have iconic artifacts from the worlds of Science Fiction, Fantasy, and Horror!
-There is something for everyone at the EMP Museum.
+There is something for everyone at the MoPOP.
 Make sure to stop by!

 16. Camp Long